LegacYFTw/qchack2022-microsoft-challenge/README.md

 ### Blog post for the free form project
-We have written a blog post elucidatiing our project.
+We have written a blog post elucidating our project.
 The blog post can be found here: https://legacyftw.github.io/blog/vqt/vqt.md/